 Endless Opinions on Container Security

 It is unbelievable to see that you have read all of the above and you got here.
 Now, you may think that you have a deep level of cognition in container security.
-But, do not be so quick and reevaluate your situation after reading the useful resources at the bottom of this article and then decide whether you have demystified the matter of container security or not…
+But, do not be so quick and reevaluate your situation after reading the useful resources about securing containers at the bottom of this article and then decide whether you have demystified the matter of securing containers or not…

 When tackling container security, it is also essential to understand the attack/threat surface of containers.
 The threat matrix for Kubernetes published by Microsoft and an examination of potential threats to the container environment by Trend Micro may also help you understand the attack/threat surface of containers.
 Although the tactics seem similar, the attack techniques are different than those that target host system, regarding Kubernetes/containers.
 They should be understood very well to efficiently protect your container environment…